Building Safety Week – May. 2, 2027

 Building Safety Week FAQs

-What is the purpose of a building
+What is the economic impact of building code enforcement?

 How to Observe Building Safety Week